Tiro-health/web-sdk-tutorial/npm+angular/README.md

 # Tiro Web SDK Tutorial - Angular

-This is the Angular version of the Tiro Web SDK tutorial, demonstrating how to integrate the Tiro Web SDK into an Angular application.
+This is the Angular version of the Tiro Web SDK tutorial, demonstrating how to integrate the Tiro Web SDK into an Angular application using Angular CLI.

 ## What this tutorial shows